agentic-pantheon/.github/profile/README.md

 ## Products
 Here a list of the first products made within Agentic Pantheon:

+- [Aurey MCP](https://github.com/agentic-pantheon/aurey-mcp): Integrate Aurey in any agent harness like OpenClaw, Hermes, Claude, Cursor and many others.
+Full security thanks to [1Claw](https://1claw.xyz/) and full open source.
 - [Aurey](https://github.com/agentic-pantheon/aurey): A langChain deep agent that is designed to be a standalone agentic wallet.
 It's like Juno + Mercury but more lightweight.
 - [Juno](https://github.com/agentic-pantheon/Juno): A langChain agent that is designed to manage other agents.
 It can be used as decisional proxy of any multi-agent system and can be plugged with other services
 - [Mercury](https://github.com/agentic-pantheon/mercury-agentic-wallet): An Agentic blockchain wallet built with langGraph designed to do any actions on chain, from simple transfer, to cross-chain ops and deposit on deFi protocols.
 The decisional graph builti with LangGraph allows him to be deterministic in 100% of the tasks.
-It uses by [1claw](https://1claw.xyz/) for key management and security features (like the Shroud proxy agent)
+It uses by [1Claw](https://1claw.xyz/) for key management and security features (like the Shroud proxy agent)

 Everybody is welcome to fork repos and open PRs!